 - 1. At least one local physician's office will improve physical and communication access for persons with disabilities. - 2.
-A local health care facility will adopt a practice assuring the proper training of all personnel on disability sensitivity and awareness. - 3.
+A local health care facility will adopt a practice, assuring the proper training of all personnel on disability sensitivity and awareness. - 3.
 At least one community or governmental agency providing health care services to victims of crime, abuse, and domestic violence will improve its accessibility to people with disabilities. - 4.
 At least one community or governmental agency providing mental health services will improve its accessibility to people who are Deaf. - 5.
 At least one hospital or community health care center will change its policies and practices to ensure full access to health services by individuals who are Deaf. - 6.
-One or more local departments of social services (DSS) will establish an agreement with the independent living center to adopt an ongoing practice of providing periodic disability awareness training to all DSS personnel. - 7.
+One or more local department of social services (DSS) will establish an agreement with ILI-Monticello to adopt an ongoing practice of providing periodic disability awareness training to all DSS personnel. - 7.
 Congress will pass the Community Choice Act; and the President will sign it. - 8.
-One or more behavioral health units at community hospitals will establish an agreement, and change their protocol, to enable on-site inpatient participation of Mental Health Peers regarding inpatient engagement and discharge planning to ensure reduction in recidivism of inpatient care and better consumer connection to community supports and resources. - 9.
+One or more behavioral health units at community hospitals will establish an agreement, and change their protocol, to enable on-site inpatient participation of Mental Health Peers

+- regarding inpatient engagement and discharge planning to ensure reduction in recidivism of inpatient care and better consumer connection to community supports and resources. - 9.
 One or more local departments of mental health, mobile mental health teams and hospital emergency departments will change policies and procedures to allow ILI-Monticello trained mental health peers to assist in hospital diversion initiatives and supports, thus reducing recidivism and first time psychiatric admissions. - 10.
 One or more ILI-Monticello staff will become a member of a key Long Term Care Task Force that will set the direction and tone of how the county will adopt changes from the state to provide Long Term Care services to the disability population and that previously has not had representation from the disability community. - 11.
 NYS Department of Health will change policies and procedures to establish Fair Hearing proceedings to ensure equity relating to community discharge from institutions. - 12.
-One or more community service organizations will establish a written agreement with ILI-Monticello to provide disability awareness training for all of its members.

-- 13. NY State will pass the Hearing Aid Bill, and the Governor will sign it, requiring insurance companies to provide Hearing Aid Coverage and support NYS tax credits that can be provided to users of hearing aid devices. - 14.
+One or more community service organizations will establish a written agreement with ILI-Monticello to provide disability awareness training for all of its members. - 13.
+NY State will pass the Hearing Aid Bill, and the Governor will sign it, requiring insurance companies to provide Hearing Aid Coverage and support NYS tax credits that can be provided to users of hearing aid devices. - 14.
 ILI-Monticello, in collaboration with CDPAANYS (Consumer Directed Personal Assistance Association of NY State), will contract with individual Managed Care Organizations (MCOs) and Managed Long Term Care organizations (MLTCs) to provide Fiscal Intermediary services for individuals with CDPAP home care to maintain continuity of their current service. - 15.
-One or more local or state run psychiatric hospitals will establish an agreement, and change their protocol, to enable ILI Monticello Peer Diversion Specialists to provide support and integration to community resources, and reduce recidivism of inpatient care.
+One or more local or state run psychiatric hospitals will establish an agreement, and change their protocol, to enable ILI-Monticello Peer Diversion Specialists to provide support and integration to community resources, and reduce recidivism of inpatient care. - 16.
+One or more Long Term Care facilities will establish a written agreement with ILI-Monticello to provide Transition options for the residents to be integrated back into the community through a support group facilitated by ILI-Monticello.